Regional Cost Comparison

 Hire in Germany if...

-- Face-to-face workshops in Berlin/Munich are important
+- On-site delivery workshops in Berlin or Munich are important

-- Your stakeholders prefer German contracts
+- Your stakeholders prefer German contracts and invoicing

 Hire in Poland if...

-- English-first communication works for your team
+- English-first delivery works for your team

-- Same timezone (no scheduling overhead)
+- Same timezone means no standup scheduling overhead

 Common Concerns (Addressed)